 Occasionally if the diagnosis is less clear cut, diagnostic local anaesthetic injection to the intercostal nerves corresponding to the rib tip involved can help confirm likely Slipping Rib Syndrome.
 Using Local anaesthetic block with or without corticosteroid may give temporary relief and occasionally complete relief of discomfort and can be considered as a potential treatment option.

 Establishing the diagnosis with a careful clinical history and examination together with a focused dynamic ultrasound scan allows a discussion with the patient different options and often a simple recognition and reassurance of the problem may be enough.
 Taking a conservative approach is acceptable once diagnosed and would include avoidance of activity aggravating pain, rest, NSAIDS and occasionally 'manipulative' physical therapy techniques may all help.
 If conservative treatment is not helping a trial of local anaesthetic with or without corticosteroid may be considered.

 Surgery remains a good treatment with reports of excellent outcomes though recurrence of the pain has also been described.
 Typically, through a small targeted incision, the mobile rib tip is delivered from under the costal arch and excised.
+Alternately, the slipping rib can be stabilised to prevent slippage.
 See Surgery Treatment